 What Are The Core Principles Of Strategic Leadership?

-An Interview with CEO, Author And Speaker Cathy Burke
+Interview with CEO, Author and Speaker, Cathy Burke

 While others strive to define strategic leadership, Cathy Burke believes it eludes definition.
 Cathy’s work has taught her that we all have the power within us to be strategic leaders—even those of us living in the toughest of conditions.